 H0: There is no significant influence of cultural norms on dropout rates among girls in public secondary schools in Garissa Township

 The results were captured in Table 2.

-Table 2-Pearson’s Correlation Analysis of the Cultural Norms and School Dropout
+Table 2.
+Pearson’s Correlation Analysis of the Cultural Norms and School Dropout